 The College’s Data Protection and Data Security Policy and ICT Policy Framework both continue to apply to offsite working and are available to all staff via The Clan.
 Staff should familiarise themselves with these key documents.

 The key points to consider when working from home are:

 Personal data breaches should be reported as usual to the Data Protection Officer at Lorna.MillerDPO@nclan.ac.uk

-The DPO is provided by a shared service who have the ability to work remotely and have contingency plans to ensure a continuous service is provided where DPOs are unable to provide a service to their nominated College.
+The DPO is provided by a shared service.
+They have the ability to work remotely and have contingency plans to ensure a continuous service is provided where DPOs are unable to provide a service to their nominated college.

 The College may still receive requests for personal data and these must be progressed as normal within the statutory one month deadline.

-The ICO have advised that they are unable to extend the statutory timescales, however have stated that they will be understanding of delays that may occur as a result of COVID-19.
+The ICO has advised that it is unable to extend the statutory timescales, however the ICO will be understanding of delays that may occur as a result of COVID-19.